Groundbreaking

 Groundbreaking, also known as cutting, sod-cutting, turning the first sod, turf-cutting, or a sod-turning ceremony, is a traditional ceremony in many cultures that celebrates the first day of construction for a building or other project.
-Such ceremonies are often attended by dignitaries such as politicians and businesspeople.
+Such ceremonies are often attended by dignitaries such as politicians and business people.

 The shovel used during the groundbreaking is often a special ceremonial shovel, sometimes colored gold, meant to be saved for subsequent display and may be engraved.
 In other groundbreaking ceremonies, a bulldozer is used instead of a shovel to mark the first day of construction.
 In some groundbreaking ceremonies, the shovel and the bulldozer mark the first day of construction.
 In other places, this ceremony can be replaced by a "laying of the first stone" event.

 Meaning

 When used as an adjective, the term groundbreaking may mean being or making something that has never been done, seen, or made before, "stylistically innovative works".